LiEnby/GM6Vista/README.md

 the rundata used here is the same one given to us by Mark Overmas in the GM6 to Vista converter, which is basically just the original rundata executable, (pre-packing) however as we dont have the original unpacked main executable, i had to use some unpacker tool .

-NOTE: this patch makes no changes to the license checks, the engine still requires a valid GM6 product key!
+NOTE: this patch makes no changes to the license checks, the engine still requires a valid GM6 product key !